Atlas975/Notes/DistributedSystems/SystemStructure/Brewers_CAP_theorem.md

 ## CAP compromise
 - In a distributed system, partition is inevitable so consistency / availability must be given up for the sake of scaling.
 Eventual consistency is a common compromise
-- This can be partially avoided via the [[Proxy_pattern|proxy pattern]] to serve task such as routing, caching, and load balancing.
+- This can be partially avoided via the [[Proxy_pattern|proxy pattern]] to serve tasks such as routing, caching, and load balancing.